EliTu/Node.js-Crash-Course-Code/README.md

 # Node.js-Crash-Course-Code
-Code from Node.js section of Jonas Schmedtmann's "Complete JavaScript Course"
+This repo contains a small "laptop store" project, made in Node.js, from the section of Jonas Schmedtmann's "Complete JavaScript Course".
+Basially going over basic Node.js functionality: File System, HTTP server and routing of different HTML pages.